apify/apify-docs/docs/tutorials/quick_start.md

 ---
 title: Quick start
-description: Learn how to run any actor in Apify Store or create your first one.
+description: Learn how to run any actor in Apify Store or create your own.
 A step-by-step guide through your first steps on the Apify platform.
 menuWeight: 3.1
 paths:
 # NOTE: IF ADDING A NEW PATH, LEAVE THE OLD ONES FOR REDIRECTS